pbean/okta-migration/README.md

 ### Policies

-The `policies` module migrates multiple types of policies: **Sign-On**, **Password**, and **MFA**.
-Due to limitations in the Okta provider, you must explicitly list the names of the policies you wish to migrate for each type.
-To ensure migrated policies are easily identifiable and to prevent overwriting existing policies, the name of each migrated policy is automatically prefixed with `oktapreview-`.
+The `policies` module allows you to create new **Sign-On**, **Password**, and **MFA** policies in your production tenant.
+Due to limitations in the Okta Terraform provider, policies cannot be automatically read and migrated from the preview tenant.
+Instead, you must explicitly define the complete configuration for each policy you wish to create.

+To ensure migrated policies are easily identifiable, the name of each new policy is automatically prefixed with `oktapreview-`.
 All policies are created with an **INACTIVE** status.
-This is a safety measure, as policy assignments to groups cannot be migrated.
-You will need to manually assign the migrated policies to the correct groups in your production tenant and then activate them.
+This is a safety measure, as policy assignments are not handled by this module.
+You will need to manually assign the new policies to the correct groups in your production tenant and then activate them.

 **To use this module:**
 1. Uncomment the `module "policies"` block in `main.tf`.
-2. Provide lists of the exact names of the policies you want to migrate.
+2. Define the policies you want to create using the `signon_policies`, `password_policies`, and `mfa_policies` variables.
+See the example below for the required structure.

 ```terraform
 # main.tf